ansible/ansible/README.md

     192.168.10.50
     192.168.10.51

-This list is further filtered by the pattern wildcard (-P) to target specific hosts.
+This list is further filtered by the pattern wildcard (-p) to target specific hosts.
 This is covered below.

-You can organize groups of systems by having multiple inventory files (i.e. keeping webservers different from dbservers, etc)
+You can also organize groups of systems by having multiple inventory files (i.e. keeping webservers different from dbservers, etc)

 Massive Parallelism, Pattern Matching, and a Usage Example
 ==========================================================